ManageIQ/manageiq-documentation/deployment_planning_guide/_topics/capacity.md

 ### Planning Where to Put a New Virtual Machine

 You can use the data that is collected in the VMDB to plan where you can put more virtual machines.
-With {{ site.data.product.title }}, you can use a reference virtual machine as an example to plan on which hosts and clusters you can place a new virtual machine.
+With {{ site.data.product.title_short }}, you can use a reference virtual machine as an example to plan on which hosts and clusters you can place a new virtual machine.

 ** Note:** For more information about utilization trends and identifying bottlenecks in your environment, see [Data Optimization](../managing_infrastructure_and_inventory/index.html#data-optimization) in Managing Infrastructure and Inventory.